-- (2) Persistence of obesity-related comorbidities was evaluated by the use or discontinuation of medications in case of joint disease.
-Diabetic state was evaluated by fasting blood glucose and glycosylated hemoglobin preoperatively and postoperatively.
-Hypertension was assessed by systolic and diastolic pressure before and after surgery, and dyslipidemia was evaluated by lipid profile chemistry tests. - (3) After multidisciplinary team assessments, patients with failed LSG were subjected to an upper GI series.
-If the upper GI series showed the presence of large antrum and/or body and/or gastric fundus which was because of either dilatation after the initial SG or technical failure of the initial SG, then this patient is a good candidate for re-LSG.
+- (1) Patients who underwent LSG in our institution from the period of June 2010 to December 2014 and experienced insufficient weight loss (defined as loss of <50% of excess weigh) or progressive weight regain over a period of at least 18 months were included. - (2) Persistence of obesity-related comorbidities was evaluated by the use or discontinuation of medications in case of joint disease.
+Diabetic state was evaluated by fasting blood glucose and glycosylated hemoglobin preoperatively postoperatively.
+Hypertension was assessed by systolic and diastolic pressures before and after surgery, and dyslipidemia was evaluated by lipid profile chemistry tests. - (3) After multidisciplinary team assessments, patients with failed LSG were subjected to an upper GI series.
+If the upper GI series showed the presence of large antrum and/or body and/or gastric fundus which was because of either dilatation after the initial se or technical failure of the initial SG, then this patient is a good candidate for re-LSG.